Dbross/PWDFT/doc/introduction/what_is_pwdft.rst

 Comparison with Other Codes
 ---------------------------

-PWDFT is designed to complement existing codes like Quantum Espresso (QE) and VASP:
+PWDFT is designed to provide a modern, efficient approach to plane-wave DFT calculations:

 **Advantages:**